Table of Contents Community Forums Ingredients Dictionary Recommended Reading Marketplace Giftshop Michael's Blog

 The size of a cutting board is pretty important.
 Small cutting boards are convenient for clean up and cutting small things quickly (for example a garnish or some cheese).
 However, every kitchen should have at least one large cutting board.
 How large?
 As big as your sink.
 It's important to be able to wash your cutting boards thoroughly, so it's important that the cutting board fits into your sink.
 When buying a cutting board, the bigger the better (as long as it fits in the sink).
 Why?
 The larger surface area gives you more space to work with.
 It helps with posture too.
 You won't be cramped up trying to fit everything on the board, move the food into position, and drive the knife at the same time.

-The thickness of the cutting board is dependant on your height as well as your kitchen counter height.
+The thickness of the cutting board is dependent on your height as well as your kitchen counter height.
 If you get a really think block and place it on your counter, you may have to bend your shoulder and elbow at awkward positions when you cut.
 This will lead to muscle aches and pains and maybe even damage.
 Get something with dimensions that feel comfortable to you.

 Once an appropriate size of cutting board has been chosen, the question of buying plastic or wood comes up.
 Which is better for the knife?
 Which is safer?
 What's the best value?
 These are some questions that come up when choosing between these two materials.
 We'll try to address them here.